Silverpop/mobile-connector-sdk-android/README.md

 ### <a name="MobileIdentityManager"/>MobileIdentityManager

-TODO - ADD USAGE INSTRUCTIONS FOR THIS CLASS

 The ```MobileIdentityManager``` can be used to manage user identities.
 It can auto create new user identities as well as merge existing identities if needed.
 This functionality is intended to replace the manual process of creating an anonymous user.